*5. Searching PubMed with MeSH

 Number of records one has to review:

-Adding the MeSH search cut out more than 1/3 of the work involved in reviewing records and the MeSH search itself took very little time to construct.
+Adding the MeSH search cut out almost half of the work involved in reviewing records and the MeSH search itself took very little time to construct.

 B. One medical subject heading (mesh) can usually be used for each search concept.